Pylons/pyramid/docs/glossary.rst

     A single pattern matched by the :term:`url dispatch` subsystem, which generally resolves to a :term:`root factory` (and then ultimately a :term:`view`).
 See also :term:`url dispatch`.
+  Route Configuration
+    Route configuration is the act of using a :term:`ZCML` ``<route>`` statement to associate request parameters with a particular :term:`route` using pattern matching and :term:`route predicate` statements.
+See :ref:`urldispatch_chapter` for more information
+    about route configuration.
   ZCML
     `Zope Configuration Markup Language
     <http://www.muthukadan.net/docs/zca.html#zcml>`_, the XML dialect